SaraMWillis/example-docs/docs/quick_start/accessing_compute/index.md

 (puma) [user@wentletrap ~]$ elgato
 (elgato) [user@wentletrap ~]$
 ```
 ### Job Charging

-Before you connect to a compute node, let's quickly cover job charges.
+Before we connect to a compute node, let's quickly cover how access is charged.

-Every HPC [group](../../registration_and_access/group_management/ "Each PI (faculty) manages a group.
-Students and staff can be members of groups.") gets a free allocation of CPU hours that they can spend every month to access compute resources.
+Every HPC group gets a **free** allocation of CPU hours that they can spend every month to access compute resources.
 You can think of a CPU hour as a token to buy one CPU for one hour, so if you want to reserve 5 CPUs for 10 hours, this will charge 50 CPU hours to your account.
-You can see more detailed information on job queues, allocations, and job charging on our [Time Allocations](../../running_jobs/allocations/) page which has a comprehensive breakdown.
+You can see more detailed information on job queues, allocations, and job charging on our [Time Allocations](../../resources/allocations/) page which has a comprehensive breakdown.

 For this tutorial, we'll focus on the standard partition.
 This is a job queue and is the one that consumes your standard allocation.
 To use this job queue, you'll need to know your account name.
 To check, use the command ```va``` which stands for "view allocation".
 The output will look something like: